epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/marketplace/actions/kubeflow-compile-deploy-and-run

-6. Deploy the model and monitor it (Seldon Core(outlier detection, explainer), Prometheus, on kubernetes)
+6. Deploy, monitor and logging the model(Seldon Core(outlier detection, explainer), Prometheus, ELK on kubernetes)

+A/B test, Canary Deployment, Shadow deployment

 you can also check the statistics of the model by deploying prometheus and grafana